Mathematical model from Perm scientists will predict wound healing and oncology development

 • Optimize the development of medical implants and prostheses.

-Special attention should be paid to intercalation — this is the name of the ability of tissue elements to change their position relative to neighbors.
-We investigated a large range of values for this parameter.
-Its most optimal value was established (dint = 0.40), at which the most stable state of the epithelium is achieved, that is, the tissue behaves most naturally and stably, as in a healthy body.
+Special attention should be paid to intercalation - this is the name of the ability of tissue elements to change their position relative to neighbors.
+We investigated a large range of values of this parameter.
+Its most optimal value (dint = 0.40) was established, at which the most stable state of the epithelium is achieved, that is, the tissue behaves most naturally and stably, as in a healthy organism.

 Ivan Krasnyakov, Associate Professor, Researcher at the Department of Applied Physics, PNRPU, Candidate of Physical and Mathematical Sciences

 The development opens up new opportunities for biomedical research, including the study of cancerous tumors.
-In the future, the model can be refined for personalized medicine, allowing predicting the reaction of a particular patient's tissues to treatment.
+In the future, the model can be improved for personalized medicine, allowing to predict the reaction of a particular patient's tissues to treatment.

 Read more on the topic:

-Antimalarial drug may become key to treating rare genetic diseases: new discovery by Kazan scientists
+Antimalarial drug may be the key to treating rare genetic diseases: a new discovery by Kazan scientists

-Unique laboratory for growing cells for disease research opens in Tomsk
+A unique laboratory for growing cells for disease research has opened in Tomsk

-Long-lived bioreactors: scientists create special cells for the production of pharmaceutical proteins
+Long-livers of bioreactors: scientists have created special cells for the production of pharmaceutical proteins

 Now on home